shivesh1606/SocketProgramingCpp/Readme.md

 www works because you added CNAME for www

 root domain doesn’t work because it needs an A/AAAA record, not CNAME

+👍 Summary
+Question	Answer
+Why does --raw take 3 args?
+Because we specify the domain and the DNS server to ask.
+What is 1.1.1.1?
+Cloudflare's public DNS server.
+Why specify DNS server?
+To test, debug, compare, bypass filters, or avoid cache.